Melykuti/COVID-19/global.md

 > * Recall that on this page I examine the number of currently infected patients and not the cumulative number of all who have been infected and might have recovered or died.
 > * If you already know my methodology, just skip down to the Plots and the Results sections.

-13 March 2020 (updated on 28 January 2021), Freiburg i.
+13 March 2020 (updated on 5 February 2021), Freiburg i.
 Br., Germany – The WHO releases [weekly situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) with the numbers of diagnosed COVID-19 cases for each country.
 We can see the total number of confirmed cases and the total deaths since the beginning of the outbreak.
 We also get the changes from the last report, that is, these two figures for the last day only.

 Thinking in terms of the classical SIR model of epidemiology, the population comprises three groups: **S**usceptibles, **I**nfected and **R**emoved. _Removed_ are those who have recovered from or died of the disease and thereby are no longer infectious and can no longer catch the disease. _Infected_ are the current patients who are also all infectious. _Susceptibles_ are everybody else: people who have not been infected yet (and hopefully will never be).